Financial-Times/o-ads/README.md

 Known issues:

-* Excessively big ads may cause user dissatisfaction
+* Excessively big ads may cause user dissatisfaction!
+We are a classy site, please don't go overboard.

 ## Markup

-Before adding adveritsing to your product you will need to contact Ad Operations and have a sales strategy agreed.
-See checklist here (add link).

 Add ad slots to your page using the following div structure:

+Example HTML:

 ```html
 <div class="o-ads" data-o-ads-position="mpu">